fuzz/etcdon/README.md

-The docs state "If you are using an external object storage provider such as Amazon S3, Google Cloud or Wasabi, then you don’t need to worry about backing (user loaded) up." which is fine advice if your user-uploaded content is reposted cat photos and the like.
-But, and I do not mean to cast aspersions, I have spoken at length with the team at AWS responsible for moving data around and I did not come away with the impression that they are infallible.
-If there's data you care about losing you definitely want to back it up yourself.
+The docs state "If you are using an external object storage provider such as Amazon S3, Google Cloud or Wasabi, then you don’t need to worry about backing (user-uploaded content) up." which is fine advice if your user-uploaded content is reposted cat photos and the like.
+But, while I do not mean to cast aspersions, I have spoken at length with the team at AWS responsible for moving data around and I did not come away with the impression that they are infallible.
+If there's data you care about losing you definitely should back it up yourself.

 ### local/